Bluehost Review: Is It the Best Host for Your Site? | 2023

 Utah-based Bluehost came onto the scene in 2003.
 Since then, it’s become one of the leading providers of web hosting services, and is currently owned by The Endurance International Group, which also owns competitor HostGator.
 Bluehost currently powers more than two million websites worldwide, primarily out of its data center in Utah.

-- Budget-level pricing: prices are still competitive even after the first year, and a variety of tiered pricing plans means there’s an affordable option for every site
+- Budget-level pricing: Bluehost has an overall value score of 4.7 out of 5 – prices are still competitive even after the first year, and a variety of tiered pricing plans means there’s an affordable option for every site

-We said Bluehost was dependable, and we meant it: Bluehost has a great uptime guarantee of 99.98%.
+Bluehost has an advertised uptime guarantee of 99.98%.
 No web host can provide 100% uptime, so 99.98% is a strong showing – it translates to roughly one hour and 45 minutes of downtime per year.
-That’s second only to Hostgator, which offers 99.99% uptime.

 WordPress and Bluehost